Frequently Asked Questions

 Q. What are acceptable forms of payment?

-A. We take cash, check, or credit card (3% fee on all transactions).
-We do not accept checks for phone bidding.
+A. We take cash, check, or credit card (3.5% fee on all credit card transactions).
+A wire transfer can also be used with approval and $50 fee.

 Q. If I purchase a horse, when will I receive the registration papers?

-A. Once your payment is approved (generally takes about 14 days), all registration papers will be sent to the American Quarter
+A. Once your payment is approved (generally takes about 14 days) registration papers will be sent directly to you.

 Q. Are horses subject to sales tax?

-A. Yes, all horses are subject to 5.5% sales tax unless you file the tax exemption form.
+A. Yes, All buyers are subject to 5.5% sales tax unless you file the tax exemption form.
 Download the form here

 Q. Does UWRF have radiographs available of the horses consigned to the auction?